ntk148v/ntk148v.github.io/content/posts/linux-network-performance-ultimate-guide.md

 20. It finds the right socket
 21. It goes to the tcp finite state machine
 22. Enqueue the packet to the receive buffer and sized as `tcp_rmem` rules
-    - If `tcp_moderate_rcvbuf is enabled kernel will auto-tune the receive buffer
+    - If `tcp_moderate_rcvbuf` is enabled kernel will auto-tune the receive buffer
     - `tcp_rmem`: Contains 3 values that represent the minimum, default and maximum size of the TCP socket receive buffer.
       - min: minimal size of receive buffer used by TCP sockets.
 It is guaranteed to each TCP socket, even under moderate memory pressure.
 Default: 4 KB.
       - default: initial size of receive buffer used by TCP sockets.
 This value overrides `net.core.rmem_default` used by other protocols.
 Default: 131072 bytes.
 This value results in initial window of 65535.
       - max: maximal size of receive buffer allowed for automatically selected receiver buffers for TCP socket.
 This value does not override `net.core.rmem_max`.
 Calling `setsockopt()` with `SO_RCVBUF` disables automatic tuning of that socket’s receive buffer size, in which case this value is ignored. `SO_RECVBUF` sets the fixed size of the TCP receive buffer, it will override `tcp_rmem`, and the kernel will no longer dynamically adjust the buffer.
 The maximum value set by `SO_RECVBUF` cannot exceed `net.core.rmem_max`.
 Normally, we will not use it.
 Default: between 131072 and 6MB, depending on RAM size.
     - `net.core.rmem_max`: the upper limit of the TCP receive buffer size.
-      - Between `net.core.rmem_max` and `net.ipv4.tcp-rmem`'max value, the bigger value [takes precendence](https://github.com/torvalds/linux/blob/master/net/ipv4/tcp_output.c#L241).
+      - Between `net.core.rmem_max` and `net.ipv4.tcp-rmem` max value, the bigger value [takes precendence](https://github.com/torvalds/linux/blob/master/net/ipv4/tcp_output.c#L241).
       - Increase this buffer to enable scaling to a larger window size.
 Larger windows increase the amount of data to be transferred before an acknowledgement (ACK) is required.
 This reduces overall latencies and results in increased throughput.
       - This setting is typically set to a very conservative value of 262,144 bytes.
 It is recommended this value be set as large as the kernel allows.
 4.x kernels accept values over 16 MB.
 23. Kernel will signalize that there is data available to apps (epoll or any polling system)